ZeroniaServer/RocketRidersWiki/behind_the_scenes/gamemode_datapacks.md

 In essence, this function:
 - disables this gamemode.
-- instructs the game to forcibly clear the arena the next time settings are confirmed if this gamemode was the last one played.
+- instructs the game to forcibly clear the arena (see **[`arenaclear:forceareaclear`](https://zeroniaserver.github.io/RocketRidersWiki/behind_the_scenes/operator_functions#arenaclear:forceareaclear)**) the next time settings are confirmed if this gamemode was the last one played.
 - runs this gamemode's `areaclear` function if it was the last one played.
 - makes the game forget this gamemode was the last one played.
 - kills this gamemode's armor stand.